Towson

 Our Mission

-The transformation of Towson from college town mall to innovation district is through a small area plan that uplifts long-term residents and the next generation alike.
+The transformation of Towson from a college town mall to an innovation district is through a small area plan that uplifts long-term residents and the next generation alike.

 The driving force of change for Towson is to establish Solution Labs in partnership with Towson University so students can tackle real-world challenges and apply solutions locally.
 Modeling Towson after successful projects in Atlanta, we can tie these Solutions Labs to incubators, startups and industry-focused clusters creating an engine of opportunity and prosperity.